Dana White Once Crossed a Major Line When He Told a UFC Reporter ‘We Just Put a Bullet in Your Head’ While Banning Him for Life

 White was born in Connecticut and started out as a professional boxer after high school, according to Forbes.
 His path to the UFC involved stints in Boston and Las Vegas and colorful stories that featured the likes of the infamous Boston mobster Whitey Bulger.

 Eventually, White reconnected with old friends Lorenzo and Frank Fertitta, who owned casinos in Vegas.
-Forbes also reported that the trio bought the near-bankrupt UFC property in 2001 for around $2 million.
+The trio bought the near-bankrupt UFC property in 2001 for around $2 million.

 Fifteen years later, the trio sold the UFC to WME|IMG (Now Endeavor) and two other investment firms for $4 billion.
 It is the biggest transaction in sports history.

-White still runs the UFC with little interference from the current owners, and he still runs it with an iron fist.
+White still runs the UFC with an iron fist and little interference from the current owners.

-Helwani is a long-time MMA journalist who recently joined The Ringer.
-This new position got him a guest spot on the Bill Simmons Podcast, where he told the host a story about his most memorable run-in with White.
+Helwani is a long-time MMA journalist who joined The Ringer in 2021.
+This position got him a guest spot on the Bill Simmons Podcast, where he told the host a story about his most memorable run-in with White.

 Ahead of UFC 200, Helwani, then at FOX Sports, broke a story that legendary pro wrestler and UFC fighter Brock Lesnar was returning to MMA.
-When the story came out, White requested Helwani meet him in a back room of The Forum in Los Angeles.
+When the story came out, White requested Helwani meet him in a back room of The Forum in LA.

 White banned the journalist for life, and UFC personnel escorted him out of the building during the event.
 Fans revolted against the UFC for its treatment of the popular personality, and the organization eventually reinstated him.